Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Results

 \subsection{The water pore was very transient and lipid flip-flops were observed}

-When Arg$_9$ was located at the bottom of the membrane, the WE5 simulation was stopped, and an additional equilibrium simulation (without using the WE method) was run at this position.
-The equilibrium simulation method is the same as in the Methods section and in the previous work \cite{Choe2020,Choe2021}.
-A total of 1 $\mu$s equilibrium simulation was performed.
-During the equilibrium simulation, Arg$_9$ moved up and down for a while, and eventually, it moved to the bottom of the membrane and stayed there until the end of the simulation.
+When Arg$_9$ was located at the bottom of the membrane, the WE5 simulation was stopped, and an additional conventional MD simulation (without using the WE method) was run at this position.
+The simulation method is the same as in the Methods section and in the previous work \cite{Choe2020,Choe2021}.
+A total of 1 $\mu$s simulation was performed.
+During the simulation, Arg$_9$ moved up and down for a while, and eventually, it moved to the bottom of the membrane and stayed there until the end of the simulation.
 The water pore was closed at 70 ns, and there was no translocation of water molecules after that.
-Fig. S6 presents several snapshots during this equilibrium simulation which show a closure of the water pore and the behavior of Arg$_9$.
-The pore lifetime in our simulations (WE simulations + an additional equilibrium simulation) is less than 100 ns (Fig. S7), and the order of lifetime is very similar to the previous results \cite{Marrink2001,deVries2004}.
+Fig. S4 presents several snapshots during this simulation which show a closure of the water pore and the behavior of Arg$_9$.
+The pore lifetime in our simulations (WE simulations + an additional conventional simulation) is less than 100 ns (Fig. S5), and the order of lifetime is very similar to previous results for other systems \cite{Marrink2001,deVries2004}.